vikrantgit97/SpringMvcCrud/readme.txt

-This project is regarding CRUD Spring MVC architecture using hibernate, jsp used with jstl library for frontend give db credential in WEB-INF folder servlet-context.xml
+This project is regarding CRUD Spring MVC architecture using hibernate, jsp used with jstl library for frontend

+give db credential in WEB-INF folder servlet-context.xml and use this project for reference.

 firstly create table in db
  create table person ( id int primary key auto_increment,name varchar(35),country varchar(35));